SowmyaVenky/AzureSynapseExperiments/README.md

 * We can now use the built in pool or serverless pool to do adhoc analytics directly on files present in the datalake.
 * Now we can execute a notebook in the created spark pool to read the json array, parse it, and store it into a new directory with a parquet format.
 * Once the parquet files are created in the directory, we can now create an external table to refer to these in the serverless pool.
 This can act as a logical data warehouse and mininize costs since nothing is provisioned.
+* Create a delta lake version of the same data set.
+* Create an external table and query data from serverless pool.
+* Try to update data in delta lake via Serverless pool (NOT ALLOWED WILL GIVE ERROR!)
+* Try updating the data (delete) via the notebook.
+Remove rows where prcp = 1 and rows where date is in 2017.
+Vaccum and see.